singlanitin661/namaste-react/Lecture6/Notes.md

 ```

 ## UseCase of useEffect:
-To implement the second approachg that is when we want to re-render the page with the api data, we will use `useEffect`
+To implement the second approachg that is when we want to re-render the page with the api data, we will use `useEffect`.
+UseEffect is called as soon as the component renders.
 ## The useEffect hook takes two arguments:

 **Effect Function:** This is the function containing the code that performs the side effect.
 That is the changes to be done after the component renders.